 Chromium-6, also known as hexavalent chromium, occurs naturally in many water sources.

-The California Department of Public Health (CDPH) adopted a new chromium-6 standard of 10 parts per billion (ppb); it has been finalized by the California Office of Administrative Law and became effective July 1, 2014.
+The Division of Drinking Water (DDW) adopted a new chromium-6 standard of 10 parts per billion (ppb); it has been finalized by the California Office of Administrative Law and became effective July 1, 2014.

 Cal Water formally tested all water sources by the end of 2014 for chromium-6.
 In those sources where test results exceed the standard, also known as a Maximum Contaminant Level (MCL), of 10 ppb, water suppliers must begin quarterly monitoring for compliance.
 Water supplies in our Willows and Dixon Districts, and in our Salinas District’s Las Lomas and Oak Hills systems, exceed this MCL.